Middle Grades

 Modern Languages

-Middle grades students take either Spanish or Mandarin Chinese in sections based on their proficiency levels.
+Middle grades students take either Mandarin Chinese or Spanish in sections based on their proficiency levels.

 Students whose current proficiency aligns to the "Novice Low” to “Novice High" levels of the Avenues Language Scale are enrolled in courses for beginning and emergent language learners.
-These courses focus on building foundational skills and developing written and oral expression, with an ultimate goal of preparing students to engage in challenging academic tasks in the upper grades (9-12).
+These courses focus on building foundational skills and developing written and oral expression, with an ultimate goal of preparing students to engage in more challenging courses in the upper grades (9–12).

-High-intensity practice was developed by the Avenues R&D team and faculty as a means of fostering in students the cognitive flexibility that underlies advanced problem-solving, creativity and critical thinking.
 In HIP Thinking classes students use the HIP methodology to tackle a range of math, writing and coding challenges.
-Lessons are built around a 45-minute period of focused and deliberate practice and aim to develop one or more of the eight Avenues World Elements in the “thinking” category: empathy, creativity, critical thinking, metacognition, reasoning, mental agility, abstraction and planning.
-As students progress through the middle grades, they gain a strong sense of their strengths and areas for growth, and a better overall understanding of themselves as learners across the disciplines.
-Middle Grades students in grades 6-8 have the opportunity to practice the HIP methodology in English, Spanish, or Mandarin Chinese.
+Lessons are built around a 45-minute period of focused and deliberate practice and aim to develop one or more of the eight Avenues World Elements in the “thinking” category: empathy, creativity, critical thinking, metacognition, reasoning, mental agility, abstraction, and planning.
+Middle grades students have the opportunity to practice the HIP methodology in English, Spanish, or Mandarin Chinese.

 Wellness and Movement